SHL Mechanical Comprehension Test

 Improve Your Mechanical Knowledge

-It’s crucial to assess your understanding of technical mechanical elements like levels, springs, pulleys, gears, and electrical circuits, not to mention principles like force, motion, and energy.
+It is crucial to assess your understanding of technical mechanical elements like levels, springs, pulleys, gears, and electrical circuits and principles like force, motion, and energy.
 The best tip is to ensure you have existing knowledge of the topic before taking the test.

 Check Your Equipment

-Before you take the test, it’s essential to take the time to check your browser and internet connection.
-While you might live in an area where your internet goes out a lot, you should make sure that you can do as much as possible to ensure that this doesn’t happen.
+Before you take the test, it is essential to take the time to check your browser and Internet connection.
+While you might live in an area where your internet goes out a lot, you should make sure that you can do as much as possible to ensure that this does not happen.

-Your next question on the test will load as soon as you’ve finished the previous one, so if your connection is slow or your internet goes out, you’ll have to wait for it to come back before your test can continue.
+Your next question on the test will load as soon as you finish the previous one, so if your connection is slow or your Internet goes out, you will have to wait for it to come back before your test can continue.

 Keep Practising

 Take as many of those practice tests as possible.
-It helps to test once or twice, but the more you test, the more comfortable you’ll be when taking the actual test.
+It helps to test once or twice, but the more you test, the more comfortable you will be when taking the actual test.

 Hone your practice skills.
-It’s not just about gaining the knowledge and skills—it’s also about feeling confident when you take the test and how well you can recall all the knowledge that you learned.
+It is not just about gaining knowledge and skills—it is also about feeling confident when you take the test and how well you can recall all the knowledge that you learned.

 Take Your Practice Tests Seriously

-When you take these practice tests, it’s crucial to take them in suitable surroundings.
-This means sitting somewhere quiet that’s free from distractions.
+When you take these practice tests, it is crucial to take them in suitable surroundings.
+This means sitting somewhere quiet that is free from distractions.

 Avoid anything that might make it hard to focus or take your attention, and have everything you would have when you take the test, like scratch paper to help you work out any math.